ComraxLTD/kakal-ui/design-system/projects/kakal-ui/README.md

 KKL-tabs

 1. add variant input - table and default, set to default by default

+KKL-title

+1. changed title input to label

+KKL-Page

+1. add size input to for title size

+KKL-Section

+1. add size input to for title size
+2. add title boolean input - when set to true label ui is kkl-title